-We operate the largest online talent solution that enables businesses to find and work with highly-skilled independent professionals, as measured by gross services volume ("GSV").
+We operate the world's largest work marketplace that connects businesses with independent talent, as measured by gross services volume ("GSV").
 GSV represents the total amount that clients spend on our marketplace offerings and our managed services offering as well as additional fees we charge to both clients and freelancers for other services.
 Freelancers are an increasingly sought-after, critical, and expanding segment of the global workforce.
 We define freelancers as users of our platform that advertise and provide services to clients through our platform, and we define clients as users of our platform that work with freelancers through our platform.
 The freelancers on our platform include independent professionals and agencies of varying sizes.
 The clients on our platform range in size from small businesses to Fortune 100 companies.
-With users in over 180 countries, our platform enabled \$0.6 billion and \$0.5 billion of GSV for the three months ended June 30, 2020 and 2019, respectively, and \$1.1 billion and \$1.0 billion of GSV for the six months ended June 30, 2020 and 2019, respectively.
+With users in over 180 countries, our platform enabled \$0.7 billion and \$0.5 billion of GSV for the three months ended September 30, 2020 and 2019, respectively, and \$1.8 billion and \$1.5 billion of GSV for the nine months ended September 30, 2020 and 2019, respectively.
 For purposes of determining countries where we enable GSV, we include both the countries in which the clients that paid for the applicable services are located, as well as the countries in which the freelancers that provided those services are located.

 We generate a majority of our revenue from fees charged to freelancers.
 We also generate revenue through fees charged to clients for transacting payments through our platform and fees for premium offerings, foreign currency exchange fees, purchases of "Connects" (virtual tokens that allow freelancers to bid on projects on our platform), and Upwork Payroll service fees.
 In addition, we provide a managed services offering where we engage freelancers to complete projects, directly invoice the client, and assume responsibility for work performed.

-For the three months ended June 30, 2020 and 2019, we generated total revenue of \$87.5 million and \$73.8 million, respectively, representing a period-over-period increase of 19%.
-For the six months ended June 30, 2020 and 2019, we generated total revenue of \$170.7 million and \$142.3 million, respectively, representing a period-over-period increase of 20%.
+With our unique, remote-based business model, the COVID-19 pandemic has not impacted our clients' access to highly-skilled independent professionals on our platform to complete short- and long-term projects.
+In the third quarter, we continued to identify opportunities to prioritize our advertising and marketing efforts in order to reach those new and existing clients seeking to engage with remote freelancers due to the COVID-19 pandemic and as companies shift to a remote work model.
+As a result, for the three months ended September 30, 2020 and 2019, we generated total revenue of \$96.7 million and \$78.0 million, respectively, representing a period-over-period increase of 24%.
+For the nine months ended September 30, 2020 and 2019, we generated total revenue of \$267.5 million and \$220.3 million, respectively, representing a period-over-period increase of 21%.